 While CBD can’t bind to cannabinoid receptors like THC, CBD has multiple mechanisms of action that can help increase the body’s amount of cannabinoids, for example.
 In some cases, however, THC and CBD interactions can reduce the efficacy of some of THC’s medical benefits.
 For this reason, more medical research is needed to find personalized THC:CBD ratios.

-Terpenes play a vital role in repelling insects and attracting pollinators and also in the entourage effect.
-Not only do they mitigate THC’s negative effects like CBD, but have also could help boost cannabis’ analgesic, anxiolytic, antiemetic, anti-inflammatory, and antimicrobial characteristics.
-For example, terpenes beta-caryophyllene and alpha-pinene can dilate blood vessels, which is helpful in reducing inflammatory conditions.
+Not only do terpenes enhance the user's experience by mitigating THC’s negative effects, they also could help boost cannabis’ analgesic, anxiolytic, antiemetic, anti-inflammatory, and antimicrobial characteristics.
+For example, the terpenes beta-caryophyllene and alpha-pinene can dilate blood vessels, which is helpful in reducing inflammatory conditions.

 Final Thoughts on the Entourage Effect